 • Glass of milk, approximately 150-175ml.

 • Calcium is essential for bone-building.
 Good sources are milk, cheese, yogurt and fromage frais, as well as green leafy veg and canned fish (with bones), like salmon and sardines.

 • Protein is important for helping your child to grow.
 It will also keep them feeling fuller for longer.
-Good choices include skinless chicken, oily fish, eggs and dairy foods, as well as beans and pulses such as kidney beans, lentils and chickpeas for vegetarians.
+Good choices include skinless chicken and other lean meats, oily fish, eggs, as well as beans and pulses such as kidney beans, lentils and chickpeas for vegetarians.
 Give your child the amount they can fit in the palm of their hand.

 - Starchy carbs:

 • Such as bread, noodles, pasta, rice or potatoes.
 These are important for energy and should make up a third of their lunchbox – opt for wholegrain versions or, for sandwiches, try one of the high-fibre ‘white’ breads.

 Buy healthier – what to check on the label

 When you do buy ready-packaged options, read the label – this is key to making good choices.